-Below are a few words about protocol for the graduation ceremonies:
+Below is a few words about the protocol for the graduation ceremonies:

 - Press your gown if necessary or find that special someone to do it for you!

 - There should be no decorations, flowers or notes pinned on the gown or mortarboard.

 - The square cap is worn, so the flat board and the floor are parallel.
 Often the tendency among women is to not ruffle the hair in front.
 We recommend all ladies who wish to preserve their hair to keep the cap parallel; to do so, tuck the front of the cap under the board and pin it securely.

 - Men, please remove your hats, primarily for prayer.
 A key is to watch the platform personnel and do as they do.